Student Stories: Valerie Jardon

 After earning her Associate in Applied Science degree and the CAD certificate, Jardon transferred to the Illinois Institute of Art in Schaumburg as part of the 2+2 transfer agreement and received her Bachelor of Fine Arts degree.
 She spent the first six years of her career in educational and municipal design and then moved to corporate design.
 She passed the NCIDQ, registered with the State of Illinois, and passed the LEED AP and Fitwel Ambassador certifications exams.
 Most recently, she completed her Executive Masters in Business Administration and received her Change Management Practitioner Certification from Prosci in 2023.

-“After years of designing, I found my passion really lies in the upfront problem solving, programming and deep dive conversations that lead people to the best design solution to support their needs and goals,” she said.”
+“After years of designing, I found my passion really lies in the upfront problem solving, programming and deep dive conversations that lead people to the best design solution to support their needs and goals,” she said.

 In addition to working, Jardon volunteers her time to the profession.
-She currently chairs the Interior Design board for the Illinois Department of Financial and Professional Regulation and has played an active role in getting legislation passed for interior designers in Illinois to stamp and seal their own drawings, which went into effect Jan.
+She chairs the Interior Design board for the Illinois Department of Financial and Professional Regulation and has played an active role in getting legislation passed for interior designers in Illinois to stamp and seal their own drawings, which went into effect Jan.
 1, 2023.
 She was an International Interior Design Association (IIDA) Illinois board member for five years and served as the chapter president, during which she was the founding co-chair of the RED Awards and started the chapter’s Educational Fund.
-She then joined the Executive Board for Design Industries Foundation Fighting AIDS (DIFFA), was one of eight people selected from the U.S. and Canada to work on the Council for Interior Design Qualification (CIDQ) committee to re-write the definition of interior design regularly used in legal language, and completed her first white paper called “Happiness by Design: Multi-Sensory Wellness Spaces in 2019.

-In 2021, Jardon was one of three local designers to bring the non-for-profit organization Project Color Corps to the Chicago area infusing color, brightness and energy into their first project, which was for the Boys and Girls Club at the James R. Jordan Club.
+In 2021, Jardon was one of three local designers to bring the not-for-profit organization Project Color Corps to the Chicago area infusing color, brightness and energy into their first project, which was for the Boys and Girls Club at the James R. Jordan Club.
+A professional muralist transformed the building’s white stucco exterior via kaleidoscopic environmental graphics incorporating the club logo, while students and community members painted benches and planters to beautify the surrounding school area.

 “Investing the time and resources to paint the center in more vibrant shades in consultation with the kids gives them both a sense of hopefulness as well as the feeling that they are important — that their views count,” Jardon said.
 “With a professionally executed paint job, the hope is that the school will become a beacon in a challenged neighborhood.”